poechsel/decentralized/README.md

 ### Peerster

 To install peerster, make sure that 'mux' and 'dedis/protobuf' are installed and present in your `$GOPATH`.
 Then, type `go build`.
 To build the client, `cd` into the folder `client` and execute `go build`.
+One new command line option is available: `-mine-flood`.
+When activated, we will mine continously new blocks.
+Otherwise, we will only mine new blocks when they are non empty.

 ### Graphic Frontend